ombulabs/blog/_posts/2016-01-01-how-to-report-a-bug.markdown

 Most of us will [monkeypatch](http://devblog.avdi.org/2008/02/23/why-monkeypatching-is-destroying-ruby) our application and move on. **This sucks!**

-You should file the issue, so that other programmers will benefit from your wasted effort.
+You should file the issue, so that other programmers will benefit from your "wasted" effort.

 If you monkeypatched it in a horrible way, add it to the issue as well.
-The project maintainer or other programmers might find it that it isn't such a horrible patch after all.
+The project maintainer or other programmers might find that it isn't such a horrible patch after all.

 ### To sum things up

 I've explained a couple of ways that you can make a contribution to an open source project.
-I started with the simplest steps and then I moved on to the most advanced contributions.
+I started with the simpler steps and then I moved on to the more advanced contributions.

 Ideally, detailed issue reports will become pull requests in the future.
-You might send them, or someone else might, but it all begins with a detailed description of the problem you are seeing.
+You (or someone else) might send the pull request, but it all begins with a detailed description of the problem you are seeing.

-Don't just say "It doesn't work!", don't be that person!
+Don't just say _"It doesn't work!"_, don't be that person!
 Next time file an issue so that we can all benefit from your pain.